How Divorce Attorney Billing Actually Works

 What Are the Biggest Cost Drivers in a Divorce Case?

 Discovery disputes.
+Each motion to compel in a contested divorce can cost $5,000–$10,000 in attorney time, and discovery is the single biggest driver of attorney fees in a contested case.
 Discovery is the formal process of exchanging financial documents and other information between the parties.
+How Divorce Discovery Works covers the mechanics and the preparation that reduces this exposure.
 When a party fails to produce documents, produces them incompletely, or requires repeated follow-up, the other side files motions to compel.
-Each motion to compel can cost $5,000–$10,000 in attorney time.
 On your end, the driver is disorganization.
 Producing your documents in one complete, indexed batch eliminates most of this exposure.

 Using attorney time for emotional support.
 Attorney time costs $300–$500/hour.
 A therapist or divorce coach costs a fraction of that.
 If you're calling your attorney primarily for reassurance rather than legal guidance, you're paying the wrong rate for the support you need.